JeremyDenHartogh/FantasyHockeyHelper/README.md

-# FantasyHockeyHelper
+# Fantasy Hockey Helper

-Fantasy Hockey assistance tool to help users with the everyday decisions that fantasy hockey players common face
+Fantasy hockey assistance tool to help users with the everyday decisions that fantasy hockey players common face.